 The Illusion of Ancestry: What Your DNA Test Isn’t Telling You DNA ancestry tests compare your DNA to reference populations(not exact ancestry) so results vary by company and over time.
 Despite this, they feel compelling.
 Experts like Kostas Kampourakis and Adam Rutherford stress their limits but highlight value in finding relatives.
 UCL Science Magazine • Biology

 Will ‘magic mushrooms’ be the future antidepressant?
 By Natalie Christovic Psychedelics, including psilocybin, are making a ‘come-back’ in psychiatry as potential tools to tackle depression.
 On a bright spring’s day in March 2022, Sarah went on a trip to Lake Bled, Slovenia.
-She walked along a path seemingly engrained in diamonds, gazed upon perfectly symmetrical clouds, UCL Science Magazine • Biology
+She walked along a path seemingly engrained in diamonds, gazed upon perfectly symmetrical UCL Science Magazine • Biology

 What Your DNA Can’t Tell You Teaching genetics as a complex interaction between many genes and environmental factors can reduce students’ belief that human differences are biologically fixed, according to a new study of more than 2,000 US undergraduates.
 UCL Science Magazine • Biology